dangerousfood/turnkey-gov/ts-scripts/README-TALLY.md

 1. Create an account on [Tally.xyz](https://www.tally.xyz/)
 2. Once logged in, you can find your API key in your account settings
-3. The Bearer token is associated with your login session
+3. The Bearer token is now automatically generated using Sign-In With Ethereum (SIWE) with your private key

 ## Environment Variables